rahul311291/children-book-generator/README.md

 ## Features

+### Custom Stories
 - 📝 Interactive form to collect child details (name, age, gender, physical description)
 - 🎨 AI-powered story generation with consistent character appearance
 - 🖼️ Automatic image generation for each page
 - 📄 PDF generation with professional layout (8.5x8.5 inches)
 - 📱 Mobile-friendly interface
 - 🌍 Support for English and Hindi languages

+### Template Books (NEW!)
+- 📚 Pre-designed book templates with professional content
+- 👶 Personalize with child's name, age, gender, and photos
+- 🎯 "When I Grow Up" template featuring 24 inspiring professions
+- 🖼️ AI-generated images showing the child in each profession
+- 💾 Stored in Supabase database for easy management
+- ✨ Rhyming, age-appropriate text for each profession

 ## Setup